mblitherland/litretro/README.md

 - 6: User delete retros
 - 7: Maybe an option to hide the votes of others on the voting page(?)
 - 8: Edit/delete cards
-- 9: Modal or animation around the "move the next phase" dialogue
 - 10: Turbo streams is being funky (Might be my VM)
+    - It's doing the same thing on a new machine, not sure the cause of the issue
+    - I think this might be something I'm doing wrong
 - 14: Maybe have each card come up on its own discussion page(?)
+- 16: Join retro with link without having to sign up...

-## Todoing
+## Todoings

-- 1: Enable host to remove participants from retros
+- 9: Modal or animation around the "move the next phase" dialogue
+    - I think this needs to be a bit more in-your-face

 ## Todones